-Perfectionism and People-Pleasing Therapy In Person and Online
+Perfectionism and People-Pleasing Therapy

 Foster Counseling and Therapy provides individual therapy to help you overcome your perfectionism and people-pleasing.
 In-person services are accessible to the communities of Lake in the Hills, Algonquin, Crystal Lake, and Huntley, and McHenry County, and online services are provided throughout Illinois.